strapi/documentation/docs/developer-docs/latest/getting-started/usage-information.md

 </code-group>

 Alternatively, the `telemetryDisabled: true` flag in the project `package.json` file will also disable data collection.

-Deleting the flag or setting it to false will re-enable data collection.
+Data collection can later be re-enabled by deleting the flag or setting it to false, or by using the `telemetry:enable` command.

 ::: note
 If you have any questions or concerns regarding data collection, please contact us at the following email address [privacy@strapi.io](mailto:privacy@strapi.io).